 The issuing of a general safety certificate for a designated ground or regulated stand requires consideration of a broad number of issues to ensure the health, safety, welfare and comfort of the spectators.
 These include, for example, the management of the stand or stadium, the level of stewarding available, means of escape in case of fire, together with the location of steps, standing areas, barriers and guarding, also the provision of toilets.
 Other important aspects of a general safety certificate are the need for scrutiny of safety systems and certification of elements, services and equipment.

-Information on all the aspects that need to be considered under an application for a General Safety Certificate are discussed within the latest edition of The Guide to Safety at Sports Grounds.
+Information on all the aspects that need to be considered under an application for a General Safety Certificate can be found on the Sports Grounds Safety Authority website.

 How long will it take to process my application?

-It is in the public interest that the council must process your application before it can be granted.
-If you have not heard from the council within a reasonable period, please contact Building Control.
+It's in the public interest that we process your application before it can be granted.
+If you haven't heard from us within a reasonable period, please contact Building Control.
 You can do this using the contact details above.

 What might delay an application?

 - An incomplete application for a General Safety Certificate that does not address all the issues discussed in the Guide to Safety at Sports Grounds (such as drawings of the stadium or stand, management procedures, stewarding plans, event plans, safety documents, risk assessment documentation, means of escape plans)

-No public register is held by the Council containing information with regard to safety at sports grounds.
-However Oakwell Stadium and Covered Stand, Football Training Ground are separately subject to the issue of a general safety certificate.
+No public register is held by us containing information with regard to safety at sports grounds.
+However Oakwell Stadium and covered stand and football training grounds are separately subject to the issue of a general safety certificate.

-To review or seek clarification of an existing general safety certificate, to appeal a decision regarding an application for a general safety certificate, to make representation with regard to safety at sports grounds, or to make a complaint about this service, please contact Building Control on the contact details above.
+To review or seek clarification of an existing general safety certificate, to appeal a decision regarding an application for a general safety certificate, to make a representation with regard to safety at sports grounds, or to make a complaint about this service, please contact Building Control using the contact details above.

-If after contacting Building Control you are still not satisfied, see link to Corporate Complaints Procedure.
+If after contacting Building Control you're still not satisfied, please follow our corporate complaints procedure.